Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Icinga Configuration
 * FIX: render Set Services to individual zones where required (#1589, #2356)

+### Configuration Branches
+* FEATURE: with this release, directorbranches v1.3 supports a "default branch" (#2688)
+* FEATURE: users with default branches get warnings in the main branch (#2689)

 ### Health Check
 * FIX: complaint about overdue jobs was not correct (#2680, #2681)